Become A Brewing Expert!

 If you’re in a hurry, there are a couple of ways to speed up the defrosting process:

-2. Submerge the bottle in cold water: This method can also speed up defrosting.
+2. Just leave it out at room temperature: This method can also speed up defrosting.
 However, like the wine chiller, it requires close monitoring.

 How to Prevent Frozen Champagne